 hdparm -S 240 /dev/sda2

 Of course you can always change the timeout or disable auto-spindown again later on.
 Depending on your harddisk, the value may be active until the next reset or permanently stored on the harddisk.
-The harddisk firmware itself manages the spindown timeout, not a LEDE service.
+The harddisk firmware itself manages the spindown timeout, not a OpenWrt service.

 2. Option: hd-idle (With LuCi integration)

-This is a service than runs in the background of the LEDE device and maintains its own idletimeout counter.
+This is a service than runs in the background of the OpenWrt device and maintains its own idletimeout counter.
 Once the defined timeout counter reaches 0, it will send a “live” spindow SATA command to the disk.
 Unlike the permanent spindown command from hdparm, a lot more USB2.0-SATA cases seem to support this “spindown-now” SATA command.